rai-wtag/renovate-findings/decision.md

 Breaking changes		                                Library update can break 100 repos Versioning hell		                                    Different repos on different versions CI complexity		                                    Each CI needs language-specific setup

+for repos where the credentials MUST NOT leave the platform, those need platform-native CI

+Renovate needs:
+currentValue → to know what to edit in file currentVersion → to calculate update type (major/minor/patch), breaking changes

+something like ^4.16.21, ~> 5.1.0, or >= 3.0, then:
+currentValue includes that symbol (^, ~>, >=)
+currentVersion is just the clean version number (like 4.16.21 or 5.1.0)

 note: